-It appears that improving job prospects are encouraging people to rejoin the labor force.
-In this case, the slight uptick in the unemployment rate would be a strong indicator of an improving economy.
+Improving job prospects are likely encouraging people to rejoin the labor force.
+May marked the fifth consecutive month of increases in the participation rate.
+In this case, an uptick in the unemployment rate would be a strong indicator of an improving economy.